- What am

 jumps, potential flows, dimensional analysis, boundary layers, lift,

-drag, vorticity, and circulation.
+drag, vorticity, circulation, and compressible flow.

 |